viviRbi/vyNote/Javascript-notes.md

 ### What is function and variable hoisting?
 - **Function hoisting**:
 	- Function declaration was moved to the top of the scope.
-Because of that, we can call it before it was declare
+Because of that, we can call it before it was declare.
+Unlike variable hoisting, function hoisting hoist the function name and its declaration
 ``` javascript
 sayHi()
 function sayHi() {console.log('Hi')}